Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ngược dòng Lam thăm Tương Dương xứ Nghệ - Ảnh 1.

-Ancient temple on the legendary Lam river
+Ancient temple by the legendary Lam River

 Ngược dòng Lam thăm Tương Dương xứ Nghệ - Ảnh 2.

-From agricultural tools to tourism products
+From agricultural tools to tourism products.

 Ngược dòng Lam thăm Tương Dương xứ Nghệ - Ảnh 3.